GoogleChrome/developer.chrome.com/site/en/docs/webstore/faq/index.md

 ### What is the Chrome Web Store? {: #faq-gen-01 }

-The Chrome Web Store is an open marketplace for [Chrome Apps][92], [Google Chrome Extensions][93], and [Google Chrome Themes][94], where consumers may browse, install, and purchase items and install them in their browser.
+The Chrome Web Store is an open marketplace for [Chrome Apps][apps], [Google Chrome Extensions][ext], and [Google Chrome Themes][themes], where consumers may browse, install, and purchase items and install them in their browser.
 These items are built with web technologies and run inside of web browsers.

 ### How many people use Chrome? {: #faq-gen-02 }